Knowledge

 The notorious application of secrecy laws and a deeply engrained culture of not disclosing even basic information to the public has prompted Globe International (GI), a local Mongolian CSO, to pilot a program that empowers citizens to demand greater responsiveness from officials and local governments in two aimags (provinces) in Mongolia.
 The conviction that informed and empowered citizens can act as powerful change agents – able to demand accountability – was the main driver of GI’s 12-month project “Transparency Campaigning at Local Government to Curb Corruption”.
 At the policy level the project lobbied for the approval of the Freedom of Information law then pending in Parliament.
 The project achieved both, greater awareness and empowerment at the local level and contributed to passing the law at the national level.

-Strengthening the Public Council to fight Corruption in Mongolia
+Strengthening the Public Council to Fight Corruption in Mongolia

 Weak institutionalization of the Public Council (PC), a domestic accountability institution originally foreseen to guarantee effective participation of civil society in the fight against corruption in Mongolia, has led a local CSO, Globe International (GI), to take action and build a strong coalition of advocates to constructively enhance the conditions of institutionalizing and strengthening the PC, empowering its members and educating the public.